zzzprojects/learn-orm/tutorials/dapper/retrieve-parent-child-objects.md

 }
 ```

-You can see that first, we have specified two different SELECT statements, the first one for the individual author and the second one for the books written by that author.
+You can see that first, we have specified two different SELECT statements, the first one for the individual author and the second one for the author's books.

  - The `QueryMultiple` is an extension method that returns multiple result sets in the query results of type `GridReader`.
  - Then we simply need to call the `Read` method on that object multiple times to get the author record and then for books.